 Yes, if you wish to customize the frequency of backups, go to the Continuous Data Protection feature, located in the Settings tab.
 Set any duration as preferred (Real-time, 10 minutes, 30 minutes or 60 minutes).

 - It prevents loss of data as the modified contents of the files are backed up automatically in real-time.

 There are some default rules including size that decide the files that will be considered for the Continuous Data Protection operation.
-To minimize the impact of CDP on your normal Mac functions at regular hours, the operation is executed only for files less than 500 MB.
+To minimize the impact of CDP on your normal PC functions at regular hours, the operation is executed only for files less than 500 MB.
 This usually covers most office and other documents that you work on during the day.
-The remaining files (in the backup set) are considered during the normal Scheduled/Interactive backups.
-Temporary files and system files are excluded from the Continuous Data Protection operation.
+The remaining files (in the default backup set) are considered during the normal Scheduled/Interactive backups.
+Temporary files, system files and mapped drives are excluded from the Continuous Data Protection operation.
 The scheduled backup is indispensable to ensure complete data backup.